Pay just $7.50 for postage

 I did some research and found that these biscuits seemed quite similar to what we know and love as oatmeal cookies.
 The families of the ANZAC soldiers of World War I baked and shipped these biscuits off to their loved ones during the war and ever since, folks have been baking these treats in honor of those soldiers … and, I’m sure, because they’re really tasty!

-It wasn’t hard to come up with a gluten-free version of this favorite cookie, and luckily I was able to develop it before our elementary school’s “International Night!”
+It wasn’t hard to come up with a gluten free ANZAC cookie, and luckily I was able to develop it before our elementary school’s “International Night!”
 I brought a big batch of these to the Australia table, where a mom who hailed from Australia was unpacking her stuffed roos and koalas, and unfurling her country map.
-She was thrilled to have these symbolic cookies to share at her table, as were the gluten-free kids, since the only other Australian food there was gluten-filled jar of Vegemite!
-(I also brought gluten-free naan to the India table that night – hop here for that recipe!)
+She was thrilled to have these symbolic cookies to share at her table, as were the gluten free kids, since the only other Australian food there was gluten-filled jar of Vegemite!
+(I also brought gluten free naan to the India table that night – hop here for that recipe!)

 Preheat oven to 350°F.